I don’t read it that way. Unlicensed devices shouldn’t cause harmful interference to other unlicensed devices, either.

 The rule stipulates that “no harmful interference is caused and interference must be accepted that may be caused by [a long list of possible interferers].”
 There is no limitation that the “no harmful interference” condition only covers licensed interferers.
 In other words, the rule requires that “no harmful interference is caused [to anyone, including other Part 15 operators] and interference must be accepted [from anyone].”

 CSMA protocols such as LBT in 802.11 are designed to prevent one unlicensed device interfering with another (in some cases), so one could reasonably say that some engineers are already attempting to implement such a rule.
 Not all of them, though; as I understand it, Bluetooth frequency hopping is designed to avoid suffering interference, not avoid causing it.

-Part 15.5 (b) therefore gives the FCC the authority to require the unlicensed devices do not interfere with other unlicensed devices.
+Part 15.5 (b) therefore gives the FCC the authority to require that unlicensed devices do not interfere with other unlicensed devices.

 And as Mitch Lazarus recently related in FCC Seeks Comment on Interference into Unlicensed Devices, the FCC has sought comments on a requirement that licensed Location and Monitoring Service (LMS) devices at 902-928 MHz should not cause “unacceptable levels of interference” to unlicensed devices in that band!